Abastro/xmonad-profiles/README.md

 Run `xmonad-manage` to check further details.

+## XMonad-Test

+`xmonad-test` is a reference profile for `xmonad-manage`.
+Consult its files to see how to make a profile.

 ## Notes
+### Removal

-NB: Removal method is not yet supported; this is due to `cabal` lacking uninstall/gc methods.
+NB: Manager removal method is not yet supported; this is due to `cabal` lacking uninstall/gc methods.

 If you don't mind nuking the haskell stores, you can remove the `xmonad-profiles` directory and `$HOME/.ghcup`, `$HOME/.cabal` to do the cleanup.

-- You might also want to clean up `${XDG_DATA_DIR}/xmonad-manage`, which contains small data files.
+You might also want to clean up `${XDG_DATA_DIR}/xmonad-manage`, which contains small data files.

+NB: Individual profiles could be removed, but the system dependencies are not deleted since you may have other packages dependent to it.